GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 10:58 - Added delete URL function code from slide.

 11:00 - I saved and run the application.
 It runs without any error.

+Part-3

+2022-11-21

+11:30 - I bulid the application and test The Application.

+11:32 - I created Cover type CRUD and added CoverType.cs in Model's folder.

+11:42 - I added ID and Name in covertype.cs file.

+11:52 - I added CoverType to Repository folder.

+12:06 - I added class named CoverTypeRepository and modified.

+12:16 - Added interface named ICoverTypeRepository and changed data.

+12:22 - I modified UnitOfWork and IUnitofWork file for adding CoverType.

+12:36 - I created migration and update database.

+12:39 - This  migration '20221122053601_AddCoverTypetoDb.cs' file is created by command.